 According to data from the Common Vulnerabilities and Exposures system, Drupal has the least number of incidents to market-share ratio when compared to WordPress and Joomla.

 To help keep the platform secure, Drupal has a group of 40 community members that deliver bug fix and security updates every month and bigger updates every year.
 However, since these updates aren’t automatic, site owners must remember to make them and adhere to other best practices.

 When they do not, hackers and other malicious users can more easily attack these outdated or unmaintained areas of Drupal Code.
-For example, in 2018, a remote code execution vulnerability left at least a million Drupal sites at risk.

 Designed to be the middle ground in the open-source CMS marketplace, Joomla combines the versatility of Drupal with the user-friendliness of WordPress.

 - Middle ground between WordPress and Drupal in terms of ease of use and price